Night Verses: Into the Vanishing Light

 On September 10, 2015, Night Verses announced signing to Equal Vision/Graphic Nature Records and that they had begun recording their second LP with Ross Robinson (Slipknot, At the Drive-In, Norma Jean).
 The band stated in the press release, "The new album will put an emphasis on a presenting a fuller, darker ambience than our previous releases, with more effects, live electronics, experimentation and an overall massive sound."

 On May 27, 2016, the band confirmed that the title of their second album would be 'Into the Vanishing Light', and it would be released on July 8, 2016.
 This was also accompanied with a full stream of the first single from the record, 'A Dialogue In Cataplexy'.

-On September 5, 2017 the band announced the departure of vocalist Douglas Robinson.
+On September 5, 2017, the band announced the departure of vocalist Douglas Robinson.

 From the Gallery of Sleep

-On January 19, 2018 Night Verses dropped a 3 song preview of their upcoming full length via Equal Vision Records.
+On January 19, 2018, Night Verses dropped a 3 song preview of their upcoming full length via Equal Vision Records.
 The release was titled Copper Wasp EP in reference to the first of the 3 songs, however the band stressed that it was strictly a preview of the album and not to be considered a separate "EP" release like Out of the Sky was.

 In an interview with New Noise Magazine, Nick stated "With this new record, it was a goal of ours to fill up as much sound as possible between 3 people, while still actually pulling it all off live.
 Not just technically speaking, but atmospherically as well[...]"
 He later added "We wanted the songs to be reminiscent of dream sequences."
 In reference to LP3.

-On May 31st, the band released their first single "Phoenix IV: Levitation" for their upcoming record From the Gallery of Sleep.
-The album was released on June 29th, 2018.
+On May 31, the band released their first single "Phoenix IV: Levitation" for their upcoming record From the Gallery of Sleep.
+The album was released on June 29, 2018.

+Every Sound Has a Color in the Valley of Night

+On August 18, 2023, Night Verses announced the release of their fifth album, titled Every Sound Has a Color in the Valley of Night.
+It was released across two separate volumes, with the first seven tracks (as "Every Sound Has a Color in the Valley of Night: Part 1") out September 15 on Equal Vision Records.
+The album was released on March 15, 2024, when, alongside the first seven songs, the remaining seven tracks were released, making the full album a 14-track record.
+The album was recorded at Graphic Nature Audio studios in Belleville, New Jersey.

+On August 22, 2025, the band released an EP titled "Live Sessions, Vol. 1".
+The EP contains four tracks, including a session recorded in Nashville, Tennessee with Meinl Cymbals, and a reimagined version of the song "Harmonic Sleep Engine" from 2018 album "From the Gallery of Sleep".